JCam98/ECCO_V4R4_Analysis/README.md

 ## Description

-This repository contains analysis built on the ECCOv4-py (MIT-licensed) codebase for analyzing sea-ice and ocean state estimates.
+This repository contains analysis built on the fourth revision of the ECCOv4-py (MIT-licensed) codebase for analyzing sea-ice and ocean state estimates.

+The ECCOv4-py codebase contains routines that support the loading, analysis, and plotting fields of the ECCO Version 4 Ocean and Sea-Ice State Estimate.
+The ecco_v4_py library builds on several valuable tools such as xmitgcm, gcm, xarray, and dask.

 ## 📺 [View the Project Walkthrough Here]()